UtkarshTheDev/FilterX/project-docs/Project.md

 - Inappropriate images or content that breaks platform rules.
 - Sequential attempts to share prohibited content across multiple messages.

 Manual moderation is slow and expensive.
-SanityAI solves these challenges by combining the speed of regex filtering with the contextual depth of AI analysis, ensuring harmful content is swiftly managed without sacrificing user experience.
+FilterX solves these challenges by combining the speed of regex filtering with the contextual depth of AI analysis, ensuring harmful content is swiftly managed without sacrificing user experience.

 ## How Does It Work?

-1. **Input:** A developer sends a request to the SanityAI API with:
+1. **Input:** A developer sends a request to the FilterX API with:
    - The text (for example, a chat message).
    - Optional images.
    - A configuration outlining allowed content and filtering rules.